bhoomibadola/simple-banking-application-/README.md

      4. Print "KYC updated"
      5. END

-## limitaions
+## limitations
-1.All balance and KYC data is held in memory.
-Quitting the app erases everything.There is no data persistence 2.Deposit and withdrawal amounts are parsed with int().
+   1. All balance and KYC data is held in memory.
+Quitting the app erases everything.There is no data persistence
+   2. Completed deposits and withdrawals are not logged or retrievable.
+   3. Deposit and withdrawal amounts are parsed with int().
 Entering 50.5 will raise a ValueError and crash the app.
-3.Completed deposits and withdrawals are not logged or retrievable.
-4.Non-numeric input at an amount prompt crashes the app instead of showing an error message.
+   4. There is no concept of accounts, sessions, or authentication.
+One balance and one KYC store exist for the lifetime of the process.